orhun/git-cliff/website/docs/configuration.md

 While `skip_tags` drop commits from the changelog, `ignore_tags` include ignored commits into the next tag.

+### ignore_commits

+A regex for ignore processing the matched commits.

 ### topo_order

 If set to `true`, tags are processed in topological order instead of chronological.